ablMurray/RAM_website/content/home/slider.md

         media: alex_kfs_genderid.jpg
         fit: cover
     - title: KCL Men's Health at EAU23!
-      content: Take a look at what we're working on...
+      content: Take a look at what we've been working on
-      align: center
+      align: right
       background:
         position: right
         color: '#666'